Louisehift/NJUCM-Health-Informatics/Week 2/Notes.md

     ```

 ## NoSQL
 Apart from the relational database, there are a range of NoSQL (Not-only SQL).
 These are databases not based on tables.
-Most of them are developed for big data which relational databases can have bottleneck.
+Most of them are developed for big data which relational databases can have bottlenecks.
 [MongoDB](https://www.mongodb.com/) is a popular NoSQL using JSON instead of tables.